 A request for hearing must be in writing and received by the MGCB within 21 days after service of the notice of denial, notice of non-renewal or notice of exclusion.
 A hearing request form is included with the MGCB notice of denial, non-renewal or exclusion.
 The petitioner must send the original and two copies of the Request for Hearing form by certified mail to:

 Lansing, MI 48909

-A request for hearing may not be withdrawn or voluntarily dismissed if the MGCB determines that withdrawal or dismissal would not be in the best interest of the public or the gaming industry.
-If the MGCB allows a Petitioner to withdraw a hearing request, then the initial denial, non-renewal, or placement on the exclusion list becomes a final MGCB order.
+A request for hearing may not be withdrawn or voluntarily dismissed if the MGCB determines it would not be in the best interest of the public or the gaming industry.
+If the MGCB allows a petitioner to withdraw a hearing request, the initial denial, non-renewal, or placement on the exclusion list becomes a final MGCB order.

 The MGCB executive director will assign the petitioner's request for hearing a case number and title and appoint either a MGCB member or an administrative hearing officer to conduct a de novo hearing (a new hearing).
 The petitioner will be served with notice of the hearing officer's appointment and the time, date and place for the hearing.